// .knowledge 3.4.0 · Apache-2.0

 Current code and tests remain the source of truth.
 External memory stays advisory.

-routing evidence trust freshness repair PR review local Inspector agent integrations advisory memory status
+routing evidence trust freshness repair PR review local Inspector agent integrations optional memory, secondary to code and tests

-Agent requests, current code and tests, and advisory external memory pass through the .knowledge trust layer.
-The system returns either trusted context and PR review or a repair queue for re-verification.
+Agent requests, current code and tests, and optional external memory pass through the .knowledge trust layer.
+The system returns verified context and PR review or a visible list of items to re-check.

 Code and tests remain the source of truth.
 External memory stays advisory.